curtiswest/pepi/docs/extending-pepi.rst

 At the heart of PEPI is its interface definition file ``pepi.thrift``.
 This defines the interface used to access servers and therefore specifies what functions you need to implement.

 .. literalinclude:: ../server/pepi.thrift
-   :linenos:
    :language: c

 Depending on the language you choose to implement your new server/camera, the exact format of how you implement these functions will vary, but generally you'll just write the functions exactly as listed (but in the syntax of your language).

 From the perspective of writing a server implementation, there are no special requirements from Thrift; you don't need to return Thrift types or use Thrift objects.
-Instead, think of the above ``CameraServer`` service as a `handler` that is called when a Thrift requests occurs, with Thrift managing all the necessary type conversions.
+Your server won't even know its been called from Thrift.
+Instead, ``CameraServer`` implementations as `handlers` that are called when in response to a Thrift requests, with Thrift managing all the necessary type conversions and transports.

 Python's BaseCameraServer
 -------------------------

-PEPI provides a minimal implementation of a CameraServer under the class :py:class:`server.base_camera_server.BaseCameraServer`.
+PEPI provides a minimal implementation of a CameraServer under the class :py:class:`~server.base_camera_server.BaseCameraServer`.

-In most cases, ``BaseCameraServer`` can be used without modification.
+In most cases, :py:class:`~server.base_camera_server.BaseCameraServer` can be used without modification as long as you can provide the ``Camera`` you'd like to use.
 However, you may wish to override some methods to better suit your use case.
-For example, ``RaspiCameraServer`` overrides the ``identifier()`` method to use the Raspberry Pi's CPU serial number as the ID.
+For example, :py:class:`~raspi_server.raspi_server.RaspPiCameraServer` overrides the ``identifier()`` method to use the Raspberry Pi's CPU serial number as the ID.

 If your server is being implemented in another language, it is still beneficial to refer to this implementation to understand how certain operations are accomplished.

 .. literalinclude:: ../server/base_camera_server.py
    :pyobject: BaseCameraServer
-   :linenos:
    :language: python

 Writing New Cameras
 ===================

-If you choose to use a ``Camera`` object with your server, then you should implement your camera according to the ``AbstractCamera`` interface.
+If you choose to use a ``Camera`` object with your server, then you should implement your camera according to the ``Camera`` interface.

-In Python, :py:class:`server.abstract_camera.AbstractCamera` is provided as an abstract class with some implemented methods.
-You should refer to this class when implementing cameras in other languages too.
+In Python, :py:class:`~server.abstract_camera.AbstractCamera` is provided as an abstract class with some implemented methods.
+It is an abstract class rather than a base class (like ``CameraServers``) because it's impossible to cater for all possible connected hardware.

-The most important method in a ``Camera`` is it's ``still()`` method that returns a multi-dimensional array of 0-255 RGB pixels (row, column, RGB).
+The most important (and tricky) method in a ``Camera`` is it's ``still()`` method that returns a multi-dimensional array of 0-255 RGB pixels (row, column, RGB).
 For example, ``MyConcreteCamera`` is implemented in Python and captures RGB images at a 4-by-3 pixel resolution:

 .. code-block:: python